 Next Steps

 A timeline for the next steps is shown here.
+The project design will kick off in the summer of 2021, with construction beginning in 2023 and continuing through 2024.
 Throughout concept design, the team will closely collaborate with NCDOT, the county transit plans, local service providers, and Research Triangle Park (RTP) to ensure that any overlapping projects are considered.
 This includes close coordination with the future commuter rail, bus rapid transit, and Triangle Bikeway projects, as a key feature of the preferred location is connectivity to other modes of transportation to enhance access to destinations in and around Research Triangle Park.
 To fund the facility, GoTriangle will secure local funding from the county transit plans and seek federal grants.

-CONCEPT DESIGN
+CONCEPT DESIGN ENGINEERING CONSTRUCTION

+SPRING 2021 2021-2023 2023-2024

+Coordination with NCDOT, RTP, and the Property Owner on land acquisition and future development potential Coordination with CRT and BRT studies Development of a federal grant strategy Apply for federal grant funding Complete the final design Ongoing coordination with NCDOT, RTP, and the Property Owner Construction